Get answers to common questions about Squire's sovereign AI legal software. Learn about features, pricing, security, and more.

 Is training included?

 For all plans, we include initial onboarding training for your team.
-Training covers system usage, and best practices.
+Training covers system usage and best practices.
 Our goal is that your firm is fully comfortable with Squire's capabilities.
+Training can be booked here.

 How do I report a bug or request a feature?